DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

       - 8123:8123
     privileged: true
 ```

-Save the file with `Ctrl-o` and exit with `Ctrl-x`.

 Now, let's launch the container:
 ```
 docker-compose up -d
 ```
-Give it a minute or two download and start, then check to see if you can connect to HA at `http://ip_address:8123`.
+Give it a minute or two download and start, then check to see if you can connect to HA at `http://pi_ip_address:8123`.
 If all went well, you should see the HA front end.

 If you're not seeing HA, evoke `docker-compose logs`, try to determine the issue, and troubleshoot accordingly.